MichaelHaussmann/spil/README.md

 #
 ### Flexible and configurable

+Spil is a library, and not a framework.
+It can easily integrate and connect onto existing pipelines.

 The Sid is based on the [Lucidity](https://gitlab.com/4degrees/lucidity/) resolver, and is configurable.
-It can easily integrate and connect onto existing pipelines.

 Sid config example:
 ```